instafluff0/C3X_Districts/Renderer/docs/navigation_next_agent_prompt.md

 unit movement/direction/combat/interruption, and independently phased idle units.
 Do not synchronize units just to improve cache hit rates.
 Keep deferred wonders and Districts outside current ownership.

+Treat the short no-water resident-scroll test as a diagnostic gate only.
+After each meaningful change, report the broader convergence position and exercise the next realistic rung: dense resident movement with 24/64 independently acting units, then the full busy session with effects, zooms, distant jumps, reversals, combat, visibility changes and queued-input accounting.
+Do not claim progress toward the real game workload from a narrow cache-hit or worker-completion test.
+Every update must state the current dominant bottleneck, what remains unmet, and the next gate that would change the overall viability assessment.

 The best verified performance defaults and timestamped OutputDebugStringA usage logging are already staged at the user's explicit request.
 Current DLL SHA-256: